MTES-MCT/qualicharge/src/notebook/misc/tests_historisation.md

 query = """
 SELECT
-  SUM(quantity) AS quantity,  SUM(quantity * mean)/SUM(quantity) AS mean,  last, crit_v,  code, query,  level,  val,  area
+  SUM(quantity) AS quantity,  SUM(quantity * value)/SUM(quantity) AS value,  last, category,  target, code,  perim,  val,  level
 FROM
   quotidien_1
 WHERE
   (timest >= to_timestamp('2024-01-01', 'YYYY-MM-DD')   AND   timest < to_timestamp('2025-01-01', 'YYYY-MM-DD'))
 GROUP BY
-  last, crit_v,  code, query,  level,  val,  area ORDER BY query,  level,  val,  area
+  last, category,  target, code,  perim,  val,  level ORDER BY code,  perim,  val,  level
 """

 with engine.connect() as conn: